entorb/readout_MT681_Power/README.md

 ### In device webinterface

-Here is described, how to upload a Tasmota firmware and script, that provides data visualization on the webinterface of the device <https://ottelo.jimdofree.com/stromz%C3%A4hler-auslesen-tasmota/>.
+[Here](https://ottelo.jimdofree.com/stromz%C3%A4hler-auslesen-tasmota/) is described, how to upload a Tasmota firmware and script, that provides data visualization on the webinterface of the device.
 I did not try that.

 ### In Grafana

 Instead, I use some existing pieces of software on a Raspberry Pi 3b "server".
-See [example_code](example_code)

 * activate MQTT protocol in the sensor webinterface to send the data
 * Python script to receive the data via MQTT